Reserved: Models

-The company has collaborated with a number of artists and models who participated in advertising campaigns of the brand including Kate Moss, Kendall Jenner, Cindy Crawford, Brooklyn Beckham, Cara Delavigne, Freja Beha Erichsen, Georgia May Jagger, Magdalena Frąckowiak, Anne Vyalitsyna, Adwoa Aboah, Jourdan Dunn, Jon Kortajarena, Irina Shayk and Anna Jagodzińska.
+The company has collaborated with a number of artists and models who participated in advertising campaigns, including Kate Moss, Kendall Jenner, Cindy Crawford, Brooklyn Beckham, Cara Delevingne, Freja Beha Erichsen, Georgia May Jagger, Magdalena Frąckowiak, Anne Vyalitsyna, Adwoa Aboah, Jourdan Dunn, Jon Kortajarena, Irina Shayk and Anna Jagodzińska.

 Suspension of business in Russia

 On 4 March 2022, LPP, the owner of the brand, suspended all of its business activities on the Russian market alongside many other global companies as a response to the 2022 Russian invasion of Ukraine.
-The company also suspended its business in Ukraine and moved its administration offices from Kyiv to Lviv.
+The company also temporarily suspended its business in Ukraine and moved its administration offices from Kyiv to Lviv.
+The stores in Ukraine were re-opened in June 2022.
 As of 2022, Russia remained the second biggest market for the brand's parent company with approximately 500 stores and a distribution centre located in Russia and together with the Ukrainian market constituted approximately 25% of the company's revenue.

 In July 2022 it was announced that LPP sold its stores in Russia to a company "Far East Services - FZCO" registered in the United Arab Emirates.